 The shore power feature provides AC current to the battery charger located in the aft rigging compartment near the batteries.
 This is a dedicated system, supplying power only to the battery charger.
 It does not supply current to any other panels or devices on your boat.
-The shore power is utilized by connecting a heavy-duty cable, supplied with the boat to an appropriate external power source.
-This cable provides power to the boat's AC inlet routed directly to the battery charger.
+The shore power is utilized by connecting a heavy-duty cable supplied with the boat to an appropriate external power source.
+This cable provides power to the boat's shore power inlet that is wired to the breaker under the aft starboard gunwale.